suubh/url-builder/README.md

 http://google.com#src=PSV&team=info@progate.com

 ## Required Features
-* 'Generated URL' is automatically created/updated as user enters the parameters
+* 'Generated URL' is created/updated in real-time as user enters the parameters
 * 'Copy URL' button which copies the generated URL to the clipboard.
 * Create UI similar to this mockup: